schneider128k/machine_learning_course/homework/hw3.md

 ## Problem 3

-Visualize heatmaps of class activation for the the model obtained in Problem 2.
+Visualize heatmaps of class activation for the VGG19 model.

 ## Problem 4